-LASIK, which stands for laser-assisted in situ keratomileusis, is an operation on the eyes to correct vision and reduce the need for glasses or contact lenses.
-It is used to correct the shape of the cornea so that it refracts (bends) light properly.
+LASIK, which stands for laser-assisted in situ keratomileusis, is an operation on the eyes that corrects vision and reduces (and sometimes eliminates) the need for glasses or contact lenses.
+It corrects the shape of the cornea so that it refracts (bends) light properly.
 The cornea is the transparent part on the front of the eye.
 The cornea bending light incorrectly causes several common vision disorders, including:

-LASIK surgery is performed in an eye doctor’s office with a local anesthetic (drops are given to numb the surface of the eye) and sedation.
+LASIK surgery occurs in an eye doctor’s office with a local anesthetic (drops to numb the surface of the eye) and sedation.
 It takes about 10 to 15 minutes for each eye.
-LASIK was originally performed using a special surgical knife, but now it is usually performed using a specialized laser.
+LASIK originally used a special surgical knife, but now LASIK uses a specialized laser.

-According to the American Academy of Ophthalmology and the FDA, the ideal candidate for LASIK is (NIH, 2012):
+According to the U. S. Food and Drug Administration, the ideal candidate for LASIK is:

-- at least 18 years old (21 or older is preferred)
+- at least 18 years old (preferably 21 or older)

 - not pregnant or breastfeeding

-- not taking drugs like Accutane or oral prednisone
+- not taking drugs like Accutane (potent acne medication) or oral prednisone

 - someone with healthy eyes

-- someone whose vision prescription has stabilized (usually occurs in the mid to late 20s)
+- someone who has a stabilized vision prescription (usually occurs in the mid to late 20s)

 - someone in good health

-Some people, especially those over 45, experience both far-sightedness and near-sightedness.
-Unfortunately, LASIK technology cannot yet create a bifocal effect, so these patients have two options:
+Some people, especially those over age 45, experience both farsightedness and nearsightedness.
+Unfortunately, LASIK technology can’t yet create a bifocal effect, so these patients have two options:

-- You could also ask the doctor about monovision, a surgical intervention in which one eye is corrected for far-sightedness and the other is corrected for near-sightedness.
+- You could also ask the doctor about monovision, a surgical intervention that corrects one eye for farsightedness and the other for nearsightedness.
 Some people find monovision disconcerting, while others adapt to it.

-LASIK is performed as an outpatient procedure under local anesthetic.
-If your doctor plans to give you a sedative, he or she may ask you not to eat or drink after midnight the night before the surgery.
+LASIK occurs as an outpatient procedure under local anesthetic.
+If your doctor plans to give you a sedative, they may ask you to not eat or drink after midnight the night before the surgery.

-When you’ve checked in at your eye doctor’s office, a nurse or technician may place an IV in your hand, wrist, or arm so that your doctor can sedate you for the procedure.
-An IV also allows your doctor to give you medicine and fluids quickly if there is a problem.
+After checking in at your eye doctor’s office, a nurse or technician may place an IV in your hand, wrist, or arm so that your doctor can sedate you for the procedure.
+An IV also allows your doctor to give you medicine and fluids quickly if there’s a problem.

 You will then lie down on your back on a gurney or sit in a chair that reclines like a dentist’s chair.
 The doctor will numb the surface of your eye with eye drops.
-He or she will then use a small blade or laser to cut a flap in the cornea and roll it back to expose the stroma (the middle section of the cornea).
+They’ll then use a small blade or laser to cut a flap in the cornea and roll it back to expose the stroma (the middle section of the cornea).

-Using a laser, the doctor will carefully burn away part of the stroma, thus changing the shape of the cornea to better refract light.
-When the doctor is finished, he or she will replace the flap.
+Using a laser, the doctor will carefully burn away part of the stroma, changing the shape of the cornea to better refract light.
+Then they’ll replace the flap.
 No stitches are necessary—the flap will join with the surrounding tissue on its own.
-You will wear an eye patch or other protective covering on the eye for the first 24 to 48 hours after the procedure.
+You’ll wear an eye patch or other protective covering on the eye for the first 24 to 48 hours after the procedure.

 The next day, you can resume most of your usual activities, with a few exceptions.
-Do not drive without the doctor’s permission.
+Don’t drive without the doctor’s permission.
 Avoid swimming, contact sports, and wearing eye makeup for two to four weeks after LASIK.

-You will have a follow-up appointment with your doctor in 24 to 48 hours.
-At that time, he or she will remove your eye patch, make sure that your eye is healing properly, and test your vision.
+You’ll have a follow-up appointment with your doctor in 24 to 48 hours.
+At that time, they will remove your eye patch, make sure that your eye is healing properly, and test your vision.
 Some people notice improved vision immediately.
 It takes a few days for others’ eyes to heal before they can see a significant difference.

-As with any surgical procedure, there is always a slight risk of complications.
+As with any surgical procedure, there’s always a small risk of complications.
 Very rarely, LASIK may actually harm your vision.